-An average emission factor of 0.033 kg N_2O -N per kg net applied N is used for grazing for the years 1990-1999.
-This factor is a weighted mean over soil types (see Annex 10).
-For the years 2000-2019 an emission factor of 0.025 kg N_2O -N per kg net applied N is used for mineral soils and 0.060 kg N_2O -N per kg net applied N for organic soils.
+An average emission factor of 0.033 kg N2O-N per kg net applied N is used for grazing for the years 1990-1999.
+This factor is a weighted mean over soil types (see Annex 9).
+For the years 2000-2021 an emission factor of 0.025 kg N2O-N per kg net applied N is used for mineral soils and 0.060 kg N2O-N per kg net applied N for organic soils.

 The uncertainty value for nitrogen excretion is described in Section 2.4.3.
-The uncertainty for the emission factor is 64.3%.
+The uncertainty for the emission factor is 64%.
 The uncertainty value is calculated using uncertainty values for the emission factors for each soil type and for the distribution of manure distribution over these soil types (Annex 10).

-12.6 Source-specific aspects for direct N2O emissions from crop residues
+12.7 Source-specific aspects for direct N2O emissions from crop residues

+Calculation of emissions from crop residues is based on the methodology and calculations of De Ruijter and Huijsmans (2019).
 Direct N_2O emissions from crop residues are calculated by multiplying the amount of nitrogen from crop residues by a country-specific emission factor.

-N_2O emissions crop residues = $N{crop residues} x$ EF N_2O crop residues x 44/28 (12.10)
+N_2O emissions crop residues = $N{crop residues} \times EF N_2O$ crop residues x 44/28 (12.10)

-N_2O emissions crop residues: N_2O emissions (kg $N_2O)$ from crop residues present on agricultural soils residues

-$N{crop\ residues}$: Amount of N (kg N/year) from crop residues

-EF N2O crop residues: Emission factor (kg N2O-N/kg N) for crop

-44/28 : Conversion factor from N_2O-N to N_2O These emissions are reported under their respective CRF categories.
+Where: N2O emissions crop Residues : N 2 O emissions (kg N 2 O) from crop residues present on agricultural soils Ncrop residues : Amount of N (kg N/year) from crop residues applied to agricultural soils $EF N_2O$ crop residues : Emission factor (kg N 2 O-N/kg N) for crop residues 44/28 These emissions are reported : ed un Conversion factor from N 2 O-N to N 2 O der their respective CRF categories.

-Direct N_2O emissions from grassland renewal are calculated by multiplying the amount of ha of grassland that is renewed by a country specific emission factor.
+Direct N2O emissions from grassland renewal are calculated by multiplying the amount of ha of grassland that is renewed by a country specific emission factor.